-Kruthi N. Murthy is an Associate with the Labour Employment and Benefits Law practice of Khaitan & Co.
-Kruthi has worked on employment and consultancy related agreements, drafting of labour law compliance manuals and personnel policies and has also assisted in various labour and employment related due diligence.
-Kruthi has also assisted in advising various prominent domestic and international clients on issues related to transfer and relocation of employees pursuant to business transfers and asset sale and purchase and associated social
+Kruthi N Murthy is an associate with the ELB practice group at Khaitan & Co.
+Kruthi has worked on employment and consultancy related agreements, drafting of labour law compliance manuals and personnel policies and has also assisted in various labour and employment-related due diligences.
+Kruthi has also assisted in advising various prominent domestic and international clients on issues related to transfer and relocation of employees pursuant to business transfers and asset sale and purchase and associated social security and employee benefits issues.